ghcpuman902/mangolb/articles/how-to-use-this-blog-system.md

 #### Step 3

-Change all the links in `default.txt` as well as links in your other articles from "./?title=YOUR-ARTICLE-TITLE" into  "./YOUR-ARTICLE-TITLE".
+Change all the links in `default.md` as well as links in your other articles from "./?title=YOUR-ARTICLE-TITLE" into  "./YOUR-ARTICLE-TITLE".